-Importantly, note that equation (25) takes the form of a standard Euler equation, instead of the generalized Euler equations that typically appear in problems with time-inconsistencies (see, e.g., Klein, Krusell, and Rios-Rull (2008)).
-Such generalized Euler equations generally involve derivatives of choice variables with respect to an endogenous state variable - reflecting the decision-maker taking into account the effects of his/her choices on the magnitude of future biases - something that makes the Euler equation a more complicated object to analyze than standard Euler equations.26 Here the focus on size-independent behavior eliminates such a dependence.
+From a practical point of view it is convenient to note that equation (25) takes the form of a standard Euler equation, instead of the generalized Euler equations that typically appear in problems with time-inconsistencies (see, e.g., Klein, Krusell, and Rios-Rull (2008)).
+Such generalized Euler equations generally involve derivatives of choice variables with respect to an endogenous state variable - reflecting the decision-maker taking into account the effects of his/her choices on the magnitude of future biases - something that makes the generalized Euler equation a more complicated object to analyze than standard Euler equations.30 Here the focus on size-independent behavior eliminates such a dependence.